-Politkovskaya, 48, a journalist renowned for her critical coverage of the Chechen conflict, was found slain in her apartment building in Moscow, according to international news reports.
-The Interfax news agency, citing police, said Politkovskaya had been shot and that a pistol and four bullet casings had been found.
+A journalist renowned for her critical coverage of the Chechen-Russian conflict, Politkovskaya was found dead in her apartment building in Moscow.
+The Interfax news agency, citing police, said Politkovskaya was shot, and a pistol and four bullet casings were recovered.

-Politkovskaya had been threatened and attacked numerous times in retaliation for her work.
-In February 2001, CPJ research shows, security agents detained her in the Vedeno district in Chechnya, accusing her of entering Chechnya without accreditation.
+In February 2001, security agents detained her in the Vedeno district of Chechnya and accused her of entering without accreditation.
 She was kept in a pit for three days without food or water, while a military officer threatened to shoot her.
 Seven months later, she received death threats from a military officer accused of crimes against civilians.
-She was forced to flee to Vienna after the officer sent an e-mail to Novaya Gazeta promising that he would seek revenge.
+She fled to Austria after the officer emailed Novaya Gazeta, promising he would seek revenge.

 In 2009, a Moscow jury acquitted three suspected conspirators, the brothers Ibragim and Dzhabrail Makhmudov and former Moscow police officer Sergei Khadzhikurbanov.
 Another Makhmudov brother, Rustam, whom authorities identified as the gunman, was at large at the time.
 Investigators acknowledged they had rushed a poorly prepared case to trial.
 An appellate court later granted a re-trial.